SpikeInterface/spikeinterface/doc/modules/extractors.rst

 However, some format are handle directly by spikeinterface and need extra installation.

-You can have then all at once doing this
+You can install all extractors dependeicies with:

 .. code-block:: python